-Every online store, every online business who invests money to gain visitors cares about user experience. eCommerce bounce rate is one of the SEO metrics that you as an online store owner should track to understand whether your visitors enjoy your website or not.
+Every online store, every online business that invests money to gain visitors cares about user experience. eCommerce bounce rate is one of the SEO metrics that you as an online store owner should track to understand whether your visitors enjoy your website or not.

 This metric affects not only your Google rankings but also warns you when something is wrong with your web design/copy.